Basel Sinfonietta: Epicycle 1 — Ísland

 With the exception of the first one, the composers selected for this program are all from the same generation (born 1976 – 1987).
 It was amazing to hear how they all are successfully exploring territories and expressions that Continental Europeans are hardly familiar with.
 On the Continent, daily life (or the escape from it), interaction with humans and with living nature are (mostly) dominating music and the arts in general.
 In contrast, the works that we heard in this concert are describing impressions and reflections about inanimate nature.
 Or they deal with abstract ideas or concepts.
 At most with occasional cross-references to traditional European music.
 This unusual aspect of the program was a key component to making this concert a refreshing and impressive experience.

 Jón Leifs: “Geysir”, op.51 (1961)

 The concert started with an iconic composition “Geysir”, op.51, by Jón Leifs (1899 – 1968).
 Leifs is the forefather of modern “classical” Icelandish music.
 “Geysir” describes the course of the eruption of a geyser, starting with the early symptoms: it begins with deep sounds, played by the contrabassoon.
-Other instruments join in, partly with microtonal intervals, evolving into pure tones and harmonies in wave-like chords, then gradually building up a monstrous scenario of Wagnerian dimension, with impressionist layers of sound.
+Other instruments join in, partly with microtonal intervals, evolving into pure tones and harmonies in wave-like chords.
+The music then gradually builds up a monstrous scenario of Wagnerian dimension, with impressionist layers of sound.

-It was very pictorial, but also very original how the composition described the grumbling, the trembling of the ground in growing waves, up to the roaring noise of the eruption, followed by gradual relief, calming down — not into silence, but rather into the initial, somewhat menacing situation.
+The piece was very pictoria.
+But at the same time also very original, in how the composition described the grumbling, the trembling of the ground in growing waves, up to the roaring noise of the eruption.
+This was followed by gradual relief, calming down — not into silence, but rather into the initial, somewhat menacing situation.
 The pictures in this music were very striking, but never falling into triviality.
 Certainly very impressive!

 Þráinn Hjálmarsson: “As Heard Across a Room” (2014)